 For R&D and goodwill intangible assets, as indicated in note 3.1 "Intangible assets" in the notes to the annual financial statements, the valuation used as a reference for impairment tests is the recoverable amount, which is the greater of the fair value net of disposal costs and the value in use.
-We've looked at
+We've looked at how impairment testing is implemented and what data is used by your company's management.
+We have verified that Note 3.1 "Intangible assets" provides appropriate information in this regard.

-5. Specific verifications
+Specific verifications 5.